UCL/STIR/recon_test_pack/ScatterRun/README.md

 Next time you run the estimation you can save some time by setting the recalculation off, as the data will have already been stored.

+### Randoms

+In this dataset a randoms sinogram is not provided.

 ## Running the estimation

 If you want to run in debug mode, which will generate a lot of output files set the ```run in debug mode := 1 ``` in ```ScatterEstimation.par``` otherwise turn to 0.